-2023 is the year of headwinds: of the “soft macro.”
-You may have started hearing once again—I sure as heck did—an old, wet noodle of a rallying cry:
+2023 is the year of economic headwinds, of the “soft macro,” and the return of an old, wet noodle of a rallying cry:

 “We have to do more with less!”

-This particular cliché keeps coming back.
-I heard it at my first job after college, where it was issued as a resource for bravery, an utterance that utterly backfired.
+This cliché keeps coming around.
+I first heard it at my first job after college, where it was issued as a resource for bravery, an utterance that utterly backfired.
 In the decades since, I keep hearing it.

 Each time, something about the phrase makes me want to fill in the blanks—“Do more (of what?) with less (of what?).”